should be ashamed

 - The Story of the Treasure Seekers by E Nesbit

 - The Day After Tomorrow by Robert Heinlein.
-In a future America invaded by the masses hordes of 'slant-eyed', 'flat-faced', 'yellow', 'Mongoloid' Pan Asia only six men remain of the United States Army.
+In a future America invaded by the massed hordes of 'slant-eyed', 'flat-faced', 'yellow', 'Mongoloid' Pan Asia only six men remain of the United States Army.
 Together they repel the invaders.
 The fact that they have just invented a brand new field of physics that enables them to slice the tops off mountains at the touch of a button, cure all known diseases and selectively set their 1920s style super-sciencey raygun weapons to select between those with 'Asian blood' and 'Caucasians' (people of African decent are totally absent from the book) is a bit of a help.
 Early datedly racist crap which I doubt (hope) is not in print any more.

 - The Blonde Cried Murder by Brett Halliday a 1956 'Mike Shayne Mystery'.
 Workmanlike pulp.